Frequently Asked Questions

 9. Do these results tell us anything about the reasons for changes in prevalence of ASD in three Minnesota counties?

-10. How do these prevalence findings compare to previous ASD studies in Minnesota?
+10. How do these findings about prevalence of ASD compare to previous studies about ASD in Minnesota?

 This project builds on earlier ICI work that estimated the prevalence of ASD among Somali and non-Somali children in in Minneapolis.
 The first project, conducted in Minneapolis, was the largest project to date to look at the number and characteristics of Somali children with ASD in any U.S. community.
 The findings of that project, published in 2014, showed notable differences in the prevalence of co-occurring intellectual disability with ASD between children from different ethnic groups.